-NICHOLAS BURNS: It’s not surprising the American people after two bitter wars and a big recession want to rebuild the country at home.
+It's not surprising the American people after two bitter wars and a big recession want to rebuild the country at home.
 But the reality is that our economic and our political security future depend on being that world leader.

 And that's the job of the president, to really defy these polls and to explain to the American people from the bully pulpit what we have invested overseas and why we need to continue to be the world leader and fight the isolationist trends in the Democratic Party on the left and in the Republican Party, certainly Tea Party, on the right.

-GWEN IFILL: Nick Burns, Trudy Rubin, Andrew Bacevich, thank you all.
+Nick Burns, Trudy Rubin, Andrew Bacevich, thank you all.